Aquatic Treadmills & Pool Bikes

-The Aquatic Therapy Source manufactures aquatic treadmills, bikes and a full line of underwater exercise machines for professional use by hospital and clinic aquatic therapy programs.
+The Aquatic Therapy Source manufactures pool treadmills, aquatic bikes and a full line of underwater exercise machines for professional use by hospital and clinic aquatic therapy programs.

-Our business specializes in the development and manufacturing of aquatic therapy exercise equipment including four underwater treadmill systems, four aquatic bikes, three aquatic parallel bar systems, two aquatic gyms, and other machines such as underwater ellipticals, steppers, rowers, climbers, cross country ski exercisers, and a lateral slide board all for use in an institutional therapy pool environment.
-All of our patented aquatic exercise equipment is made by a highly skilled craftsman in the U.S.A.
+Our business specializes in the development and manufacturing of aquatic therapy exercise equipment including under water treadmill systems, aqua bikes, pool parallel bar systems, water gyms, and other aquatic machines such as aquatic ellipticals, steppers, rowers, climbers, cross country ski exercisers, and a lateral slide board, all for use in hospital and clinic therapy pools.
+All of our patented aquatic exercise equipment is made by a highly skilled craftsman in the U.S.A. with domestically sourced materials.

-If your health care organization is planning or already operates a therapy pool, the Aquatic Therapy Source can provide your facility with state-of-art, freestanding, underwater exercise machines that will greatly increase the effectiveness of your aquatic therapy program.
-We are the oldest and most experienced manufacturer of aquatic underwater exercise machines in the World and have been in continuous existence since 1987 pioneering this unique health care field.
+If your health care organization is planning or already operates a therapy pool, the Aquatic Therapy Source can provide your facility with state-of-art, freestanding, pool exercise machines that will greatly increase the effectiveness of your aquatic therapy program.
+We are the oldest and most experienced manufacturer of aquatic under water exercise machines in the World and have been in continuous existence since 1987 pioneering this unique health care field.

 Please browse the links at your left to view our products and visit our Contact Information form to request current pricing and printed brochures.